-Many entrepreneurs strike gold with their first line of products, only to run out of steam when it’s time to expand.
-Companies that continuously get product innovation right have a certain number of factors and resources in place to encourage free thinking.
-Sometimes, it just takes the right partner to bring an idea from a rough concept to full design.
-Here are some ways to improve product innovation in your business.
+One of the factors that can help improve product innovation is having the right partner to bring an idea from a rough concept to a full design.
+So, here are some ways to improve product innovation in your business.

 Fear of failure hinders risk-taking and innovation.
 Only 18% of U.S. employees feel they can take risks that lead to new products, services, or solutions.

 The remaining 82% cannot take entrepreneurial action, impeding innovation agendas.
 Encouraging innovation involves embracing the idea that there are no bad ideas.